YorkEarwaker/Automation/repository-sample/maven_structure/README.md

 # Maven

+Maven project directory and file organisation.

 Project repository structure for Maven software project mananagement tool for build, reporting, and documentation.
 Often, but not exclusively, used for Java projects.
 Has a different de facto project repository structure to standard structures for Java and Cpp.
-With Python maturing toward standard, Java and Cpp, structures.

 ### Status